modernfidelity/Drupal-Views-Horizontal-Accordion-Plugin/views_horz_accordion/README.md

 Drupal 7 Views Horizontal Accordion Style Plugin
 ================================================

-This plugin is based on the works of Manuel Garcia(http://drupal.org/user/213194) who created the original 'Views Accordion', and Nicola Hibbert (http://nicolahibbert.com/) who created the jQuery plugin liteAccordion.
+This plugin is based on the works of Manuel Garcia(http://drupal.org/user/213194) who created the original 'Views Accordion' drupal module, and Nicola Hibbert (http://nicolahibbert.com/) who created the jQuery plugin liteAccordion.

 Follow on Twitter @modernfidelity & @sonniesedge